DistAlgo/distalgo/README.md

 ## Using `pip` to install DistAlgo

-   `pip` is the recommended method of installing DistAlgo.
+   `pip` is a command line utility for installing Python packages from the Python Package Index(PyPI). `pip` is the recommended method of installing DistAlgo.
 Using `pip`, you do not need to manually download the DistAlgo distribution package or setup environment variables, as `pip` will manage all of that for you.
+The name of the DistAlgo package on PyPI is 'pyDistAlgo'.

    To install DistAlgo as a system-wide package: